Healing from painful memories of past hurt is necessary for health and wellbeing.

 Whether you choose to stay in an improving relationship or to leave it, your automatic defense system will likely undermine your relationships in the future – including those with children – unless it is reconditioned.

 Research shows that imagination and memory are opposite sides of the same coin, almost impossible to distinguish with any certainty and highly dependent on current physical and emotional states.
 Healing is never tied to the past; it is a matter of willful focus in the present.

 Emotional healing occurs when the brain associates painful memories with restorative images.
 Repeating the association over and over conditions the painful memories to stimulate the restorative images automatically, in lieu of the automatic defense system.

-What about the painful memories of infidelity?
+What about healing from painful memories of infidelity?